 Close to 5.6 million people have developed post traumatic osteoarthritis, and shockingly, about 12% of car accidents constitute post traumatic osteoarthritis cases in the ankle, spine, hip, and knee.
 The difficulty with personal injury claims and post traumatic osteoarthritis is that you have to present evidence showing that your osteoarthritis was triggered by your car accident.
 This could cause complications with your personal injury claim if your symptoms don’t appear right away.

 However, even though post traumatic osteoarthritis might not manifest right after your car accident, it could still be set off by the accident, and the other party or parties responsible should be held accountable for all the injuries and damages you endure.
-Our best car accident lawyers in Los Angeles will cover how to recognize post traumatic osteoarthritis and how you could recover compensation if you’re injured because of another’s negligence.
+Our best car accident lawyers will cover how to recognize post traumatic osteoarthritis and how you could recover compensation if you’re injured because of another’s negligence.